C&R Design is a look into our design philosophy, principles and practice at Compliance & Risks.

 Instead of picking principles at random, potential versions were verified against user feedback, which was found in our ‘Voice of the User’ system.
 There were some obvious patterns.
 A candidate list of pithy principles was whittled down, reviewed with the product team, and then showed to the wider team.

-It is satisfying to discover that these principles are not just specific to our product, but I think apply to any product and situation.
+It was satisfying to discover that these principles are not just specific to our product, but I think apply to any product and situation.
 They also come in handy if you are planning the Christmas dinner, going on holiday or putting on a children’s party. 😉

 I collected a year's worth of guidelines; annotations left on design files, Jira instructions written for developers and notes I built up in Evernote.
 This took me a few weeks of effort, editing and revising.

-The design team makes it their job to write microcopy, but sometimes if a developer is under pressure and needs to quickly write a piece of text.
+The design team makes it their job to write microcopy, but sometimes if a developer is under pressure and needs to write a piece of text.
 I created a list of all the major patterns in the platform and wrote best practice on how to format and write text for these.

 I took inspiration from many of the foundational design guides, such as IBM Design and Lightening Design.
 These are overwhelmingly large, so I needed to start small and craft a website that was light enough to manage at the beginning of this initiative.